 Table of Contents

 My gut is that if you are looking for how to biab then you already have at least a pretty good idea what the basics of it are.

-These genius people… took what I believe was an over complicated process (all grain brewing) and dummied it down for those of us who want to cut out the BS, brew our own beer and then of course drink’er.
+These genius people took what I believe was an over complicated process (all grain brewing) and dummied it down for those of us who wanted a simplified way of home brewing our own all grain beer.

-Whereas some of the older more traditional methods of making beer use 3 vessels… a hot liquor tank, a mash tun and a boil kettle… with BIAB brewing you use only 1 vessel and a bag!
+Whereas some of the older more traditional methods of making beer use 3 vessels to include a hot liquor tank, a mash tun and a boil kettle but with BIAB brewing you use only 1 vessel and a brew bag!

-This means that your brew day is much easier… shorter… less hassle involved… and the clean up… oh the clean up is a breeze in comparison… AND above all the cost to get set up brewing is a fraction of the price!
+This means that your brew day is much easier, a lot shorter, there is less hassle involved and the clean up is a breeze in comparison to the tradtional all grain brewing methods.
+And the best part is that the cost to get set up is a fraction of the price.

 How 3 Vessel Brewing Works

 In order to understand how brew in a bag works I will quickly run you through how a traditional 3 vessel brew day would go.

 1) First you would heat up your mash water in the hot liquor tank.